sbacanski0730/weather-and-hr-logbook-web/README.md

 Check app website: [not on production!]

 ## 📈 Progress
 At the moment, the project is in the initial stage of development.
-Login and registration pages as well as common components - topbar and sidebar were created.
+Login and registration page as well as common components - topbar and sidebar were created.
+The next step is to connect already existing authentication pages with REST API.
+In the following days, it is planned to create the design of the next pages of the project in two theme versions.
+Once they are created, they will appear in the README document.

 ## 🔭 Project Preview